|

 This firm started business in Spooner on the 23rd day of September,

 1902.
-They are the leading drug firm, having a full line of drugs
+They are the leading drug firm, having a full line of

 and druggist's sundries.
-The proprietors, Dr. A. E. Costello and
+The proprietors, Dr. A. E. Costello

 L. J. Bedford, are both enterprising and progressive young men who have

 confidence in Spooner's future development.
-They have one of the
+They have one of

 finest drug stores in northern Wisconsin, located on Walnut street